joelagnel/joelfernandes.org/_posts/2026-08-04-cross-entropy-gradient-shortcut.md

 total downward push on the other 26 are always perfectly balanced.
 The gradient never lifts or lowers a row as a whole, it only moves probability mass around within the row.

-The magnitudes are just as readable.
-The size of each force is exactly the probability the model put in the wrong place:
+The magnitudes are readable too.
+The size of each force is the probability the model put in the wrong place:

 - A **confidently wrong** prediction, where some wrong character got probability 0.9, gets a hard shove downward, and the correct character gets an equally hard pull upward.